Who are the RPCN members and which professions do they represent?

 Asking that question at a Business Forum will probably provide all of the information you need.

 Will RPCN help me market my business?

 Not directly.
-But RPCN will help you learn how to market your own business.
+RPCN will help you learn how to market your own business.
 RPCN consultants market their services continually, so this is a popular subject to discuss.
 Many of our presentations cover various aspects of marketing.
-If you have a specific question about marketing, you can ask it at a Business Forum (see Events page) and are likely to get a satisfactory answer.
+If you have a specific question about marketing, you can ask it at a Marketing Forum (see Events page for dates) and are likely to get a satisfactory answer.

 Do people come to the RPCN website to find people like me?

 They sure do!
 In fact, our Fields of Expertise page provides a comprehensive list of RPCN members’ skills.
 If a client is looking for your particular skill, clicking on it will lead them directly to your RPCN Profile.
 This is one reason why you want to join RPCN, rather than just attend meetings.

 Are there members of RPCN who can help me get started?
 How do I get affiliated with one of the member businesses?

 Yes!
 RPCN is a network of consultants with a wide variety of skills.
 Talking with almost any member about getting started is strongly encouraged.
 Attending meetings and forums can also be a big help.

 RPCN is not in the business of getting its members clients directly.
 RPCN shows its members how to run their businesses and how to get clients on their own.